What Are The Best Places To Learn To Code Online?

 Whaaaaat?
 This sounds too good to be true right?

-Our founder, Andrei, actually taught himself how to code using entirely free resources so he's been in your shoes.
+I actually taught myself how to code using entirely free resources so I've been in your shoes.

-He wanted to give back to the community so he documented his journey and created a 5-month step-by-step curriculum that you can follow to learn to code for free from scratch (he completely reviews it and updates it every December).
+I wanted to give back to the community so I documented my entire journey and created a 5-month step-by-step curriculum that you can follow to learn to code for free from scratch!
+(I also review it and update it every December).

 The key is that it only uses the best and most up-to-date free resources available online (including from each of the sites mentioned above) so that you don't waste your valuable time.

-100's of people have used his guide to learn to code and get hired so if free is the route you want to go, we highly recommend you leverage this great resource).
+1,000's of people have used this guide to learn to code and get hired so if free is the route you want to go, I highly recommend you leverage this my 'learn to code for free' guide).

 Udemy